Eating for good Bowel Health

 Top tips for increasing fibre

 - Aim for at least 5 portions of fruit and vegetables a day.
-All our main meals contain at least one portion of vegetables.
+Where vegetables are served, all our main meals contain at least one portion (80g).

 - Choose wholegrain or granary options of bread and cereals.
 Not keen on the taste?
 Try the ‘half-and-half’ variety of bread.
 It tastes like white bread but has extra fibre.
 In our tea menu, we offer sandwiches made with wholemeal bread